Kahler-Einstein metrics with edge singularities: Introduction

 \subsubsection{Acknowledgements}

-The authors are grateful to Gang Tian for his advice and encouragement throughout the course of this project.
-They also thank Simon Donaldson for his interest in this work.
-The NSF supported this research through grants DMS-0805529 (R.M.) and DMS-0802923 (Y.A.R.).
+The authors are grateful to Gang Tian for his advice and encouragement throughout the course of this project, and also for explaining to us his argument which appears in Appendix B. Various referees made numerous valuable remarks which led to a better exposition and which drew our attention to errors, some rather important, in earlier versions.
+The authors also offer many thanks to Simon Donaldson for his interest in this work, and for numerous comments which helped sharpen, clarify and in some instances correct the exposition.
+The NSF supported this research through grants DMS-0805529 (R.M.) and DMS-0802923,1206284 (Y.A.R.).